 The principle of event-based cameras is the asynchronous recognition of changes in the brightness of each pixel.
 This technique results in a very high temporal resolution and a very high dynamic range [1], [2].
 Therefore, an event-based camera is predestined for Intelligent Transportation Systems (ITS).
 Even in difficult visibility conditions, these systems require robust and accurate perception of traffic participants.
 Here, event-based cameras can achieve significant improvements, e.g., at night, with poor visibility or even fast-moving objects, leading to motion blur when using conventional cameras.
-However, the disadvantages of these novel sensors are the lack

 All authors are with the Chair of Robotics, Artificial Intelligence and Realtime Systems, TUM School of Computation, Information and Technology, Technical University of Munich, Munich, Germany.
-E-mail: christian.cress@tum.de, knoll@in.tum.de.
+E-mail: christian.cress@tum.de, knoll@in.tum.de